 The Nourses previously had lived in Detroit, where Thorndike Nourse was a book binder, printer, and publisher.
 It appears that Thorndike and Elizabeth Nourse opted to live apart, she in Boston and he in Europe, where she visited frequently.
 He died in Quimper, France, in July of 1904.

 During the 1891-1892 and 1892-1893 winter seasons, while Elizabeth and Annie Nourse were in Europe, 429 Marlborough was the home of real estate investor Russell Sturgis Codman and his wife Anna Kneeland (Crafts) Codman.
 They had married in August of 1891 and 429 Marlborough was their first home together.
-They had moved by the 1893-1894 season, and by the 1894-1895 season were living at 14 Gloucester.
+Prior to their marriage, he had lived at 57 Marlborough and she had lived at 59 Marlborough.
+They moved from 429 Marlborough by the 1893-1894 season, and by the 1894-1895 season were living at 14 Gloucester.

 During the 1899-1900 winter season, when Elizabeth and Annie Nourse were again traveling in Europe, 429 Marlborough was the home of William Branford Shubrick Clymer and his wife, Katherine McCall (Livingston) Clymer.
 An architect by training, he had been an instructor in English at Harvard and then became a writer on literary subjects.
 By the 1900-1901 winter season they were living at 30 Chestnut.

 And during the 1904-1905 winter season, when Elizabeth and Annie Nourse probably were once again in Europe (following Thorndike Nourse’s death in July of 1904), 429 Marlborough was the home of retired railroad and iron mining developer Joseph Lincoln Colby and his wife, Mary C. (Little) Colby.
 Their usual home was in Newton Centre.

 Elizabeth Nourse died in January of 1916.
 Annie Endicott Nourse continued to live at 429 Marlborough until about 1942, when she moved to an apartment at 282 Beacon.

 On September 27, 1941, 429 Marlborough was purchased from the trust established under George Lewis’s will by Eleanor D. (Peterson) Landesman, the wife of Dr. Henry Mayor Landesman.
 They previously had lived in an apartment at 366 Commonwealth, and prior to that at 424 Marlborough.

 Henry Landesman was a physician and also maintained his office at 429 Marlborough.